-Sequent theories are also specified as pairs $(\OOO, \EEE)$, but the operations from $\OOO$ are now given as sequents, and $\EEE$ is a set of implications between some derived sequents.
-Since the sequents are bulkier than the terms, the sequences of sequent implications are usually written as proof trees, which gives the sequent calculi their typical appearance.
-Since only relatively simple sequents arise in the present work, I will not build proof trees, but save space by writing the sequent derivations horizontally, with the sequents usually enclosed in parentheses.
-This should not conceal the fact that we are treading on the well ploughed ground of sequent algebra, going back to Axel Thue.
+Sequent theories are also specified as pairs $(\OOO, \EEE)$, but the operations from $\OOO$ are now given as sequents, and $\EEE$ is a set of implications between some sequents derived from $\OOO$.
+Since sequents are bulkier than terms, the sequences of sequent implications are usually written as proof trees.
+This gives the sequent calculi their typical appearance.
+Since the present work only gives rise to relatively simple sequents, I will not display the proof trees, but save space by writing the sequent derivations horizontally, with the sequents usually enclosed in parentheses.
+This should not conceal the fact that we are treading on the well ploughed ground of sequent algebra, going back to Axel Thue \cite{ThueA:selected}.
 The category $\PRel$ is just a convenient categorical framework for it.
 But the use of sequents goes well beyond algebra.
 The main techniques were developed by Gerhard Gentzen, Emil Post and Andrey Markov\footnote{The same one who invented Markov chains \emph{and}\/ the $n$-gram model of language, all in the same paper \cite{MarkovA:onegin}.}.
-Noam Chomsky refined and specialized the sequent theories into grammars \cite{ChomskyN:three,ChomskyN:structures}.
-Formal grammars have been instrumental in specifying the syntax of programming languages \cite{NaurP:algol}, as well as for their operational semantics \cite{PlotkinG:SOS}.
-The use of sequents for specifying the grammars of the \emph{natural}\/ languages goes back to Sanskrit philologist Panini from VI~BC \cite{BloomfieldL:Panini}.
+Noam Chomsky refined and specialized sequent theories into grammars \cite{ChomskyN:three,ChomskyN:structures}.
+Formal grammars have been instrumental in specifying the syntax of programming languages \cite{NaurP:algol}, as well as in their operational semantics \cite{PlotkinG:SOS}.
+The use of sequents for specifying grammars of the \emph{natural}\/ languages goes back to Sanskrit philologist Panini from 6th century~BC \cite{BloomfieldL:Panini}.
 Lambek's pregroups belong to that tradition.
 The results show that the sequent view of the spider algebras and of the Frobenius conditions is a natural extension.